pusher/pusher-websocket-java/README.md

 [private encrypted channel](https://pusher.com/docs/channels/using_channels/encrypted-channels).
 This library now fully supports end-to-end encryption.
 This means that only you and your connected clients will be able to read your messages.
 Pusher cannot decrypt them.

-Like the private channel, you must provide your own authentication endpoint, with your own encryption master key.
+Like the private channel, you must provide your own authorization endpoint, with your own encryption master key.
 There is a [demonstration endpoint to look at using nodejs](https://github.com/pusher/pusher-channels-auth-example#using-e2e-encryption).